Mads Korneliussen

 Mads Klit Korneliussen (born 15 June 1983) is a Danish former motorcycle speedway rider.

 Career

 Born in Aalborg, Denmark, Mads Korneliussen is the son of Karl Erik Korneliussen and younger brother of Tim Korneliussen, both former riders.
 Mads took up speedway in 1993.

-He came to prominence in 2000 when he reached the final of the 2000 Speedway Under-21 World Championship, where he secured an 11th place finish.
+Korneliussen came to prominence in 2000 when he reached the final of the 2000 Speedway Under-21 World Championship, where he secured an 11th place finish.